Comparisons12 min read

 Coinbase makes the most sense if you're:

-• A beginner who wants to buy Bitcoin or Ethereum without deciphering order books or fee structures
+• A beginner wanting to buy Bitcoin or Ethereum without deciphering order books or fee math

-• A long-term investor with 6-12+ month holding periods, where the fee difference matters much less per transaction
+• A long-term investor with 6-12+ month holding periods, where the fee difference barely registers per trade

-• Someone who values regulatory security — pension funds, IRAs via custodians, or anyone who'd lose sleep over exchange risk
+• Someone who needs regulatory security — pension funds, IRAs via custodians, or anyone who'd worry about exchange risk

-• A user who wants ecosystem breadth — crypto card, NFT access, self-custody wallet, clean tax tool integrations
+• Looking for ecosystem breadth — crypto card, NFT access, self-custody wallet, tax tool integrations

-• Located in any US state — no need to verify whether your state is supported
+• In any US state — no need to check whether yours is supported

-• An investor who needs tax reporting that integrates cleanly with TurboTax or similar tools
+• Wanting tax reporting that plugs cleanly into TurboTax or similar tools

-Look, if you're putting in $500 and holding for two years, paying an extra 0.5% in fees is essentially irrelevant.
-The peace of mind from Coinbase's compliance posture is worth more than the fee savings for the vast majority of casual investors.
-I'd argue that for anyone under $10,000 in total crypto exposure, the fee debate is almost entirely a distraction.
+But here's the thing: if you're putting in $500 and holding for two years, that extra 0.5% in fees doesn't really matter.
+The peace of mind from Coinbase's compliance posture is worth way more than the fee savings for most casual investors.
+For anyone under $10,000 in total crypto exposure, the fee debate is honestly almost pointless.

 Who Should Choose Binance.US?